-- Minimum Number of Targeted Inmate/Resident/Detainee Interviews.
-This number refers to the minimum number of targeted inmates/residents/detainees that the auditor is required to interview during an audit.
+Overall Minimum Number of Inmate/Resident/Detainee Interviews.
+This number refers to the absolute minimum number of inmates/residents/detainees that the auditor is required to interview during an audit.
+The number of random and targeted interviews should meet or exceed the overall minimum interview threshold.
+Even when an auditor is unable to conduct the minimum number of targeted interviews (e.g., the facility does not house a certain targeted population), the auditor must select additional inmates/residents/detainees in order to meet the minimum threshold.26 auditor is required to interview during an audit.
 Importantly, the requirement refers to the minimum number of individuals who are required to be interviewed, not the number of protocols used.
-Thus, in cases where an auditor uses multiple protocols - during one interview, it will only count as one inmate interview for the purpose of meeting the overall threshold for targeted inmate interviews.
+Thus, in cases where an auditor uses multiple protocols during one interview, it will only count as one inmate interview for the purpose of meeting the overall threshold for targeted inmate interviews.
 For example, if an auditor is completing an audit of a jail with fewer than 50 inmates and conducts an interview with an inmate who is LEP, reported prior sexual victimization during risk screening, and is a youthful inmate, that interview will satisfy three of the five individual targeted interview requirements, but the auditor must still conduct four more interviews with inmates from the other targeted populations in order to meet the overall threshold.
-Therefore, in many cases, the number of targeted interview protocols used will likely exceed the number of individuals interviewed from targeted populations. - Breakdown of Targeted Inmate/Resident/Detainee Interviews.
-The breakdown of targeted interviews is intended to guide auditors in interviewing the appropriate cross-section of inmates/residents/detainees who fall within these special populations.
-Because individuals may often fall within - special populations.
-Because individuals may often fall within multiple targeted populations, in many cases one interview will likely satisfy multiple individual targeted interview requirements.
-See the example above under the definition of Minimum Number of Targeted Inmate/Resident/Detainee Interviews.
+Therefore, in many cases, the number of targeted interview protocols used will likely exceed the number of individuals interviewed from targeted populations.

+- Minimum Number of Random Inmate/Resident/Detainee Interviews.
+This number refers to the minimum number of inmates/residents/detainees that the auditor is required to randomly select and interview during an audit. - Minimum Number of Targeted Inmate/Resident/Detainee Interviews.
+This number refers to the minimum number of targeted inmates/residents/detainees that the